infinitylx/infinitylx-s-space/content/pages/my_cv.rst

 Qualification Summary
 ---------------------

+About
+  I'm passionate about programming in python.
+I'm good at integrating different components and getting the best results from it.

+  Also, I'm a team player and like to organize team work - from complete integration of best practices of work flows with DCVS, continues integration, code review till automatic build process and running unit, and system tests.
+I fully possess concepts of OOP and functional programming and like to mix them for better performance.

+  My technical degree gives me full understanding about how computers work and, coz of this, I can optimize product best way on all steps creating it.
+  And by the way I have two years of legacy code support.

 Operating System
-  *Linux* OpenSuSE, Gentoo, Knoppix, Debian.
+  *Linux* OpenSuSE, Gentoo, Debian.

-  *Microsoft WindowsTM* 2003, Server, Vista, System 7, 95, 98, 2000, XP(SP2, SP3)
+  *Microsoft WindowsTM* System 7

 Programming language
-  *Functional* C, Java-Script, Lua
+  *Functional* C, Java-Script, CoffeScript, Lua

   *Object-Oriented* Python, Java (J2SE, J2ME), Groovy, C++